-When your staff have agreed to work on a flexible rota, it can be tempting to take a 'like it or lump it' approach to planning their shifts.
-But ignoring your employees' requests to work — or not to work — particular shifts or days can impact not just their morale but the future success of your business.
+When your staff have agreed to work to a flexible rota, it can be tempting to take a "like it or lump it" approach to shift planning.
+But ignoring their requests can impact both their morale and performance, as well as the future success of your business.

-The following are symptoms commonly seen at companies where staff's requests for particular shifts or days off are forgotten, ignored, or flatly denied:
+The following are commonly seen at companies where employees' shift requests are forgotten, ignored, or flatly denied:

 Low morale.
-It's hard to feel valued as an employee when your boss schedules you in for shifts that you've repeatedly told them are difficult for you — especially if the first thing you hear about it is when your name appears on the work rota.
+It's hard to feel valued when your boss schedules you in for shifts that you've already told them are difficult for you — especially if the first you hear about it is when your name appears on the work rota.

 Make availability part of your recruitment process